ISS Utilization: HISUI (Hyperspectral Imager Suite)

-Figure 3: HISUI EPS (Exposed Payload System) attached to ISS/JEM/EF (image credit: HISUI Team)
+Figure 3: HISUI EPS (Exposed Payload System) attached to Port 8 of the ISS/JEM/EF (image credit: HISUI Team)

 The design of the Payload System, which should meet the interface conditions of ISS/JEM as well as the mission requirement of HISUI, is ongoing.
 After the instrument is installed into Payload System, an integrated system test will be conducted by 2018.